Dogway/AutoHotkey-Scripts/README.md

 ## Multidepth Multifilename Renamer (GUI)

-Rename filenames included in a folder and subfolders by a word or Regular Expression command.
+Rename filenames included in a folder and subfolders by a string or Regular Expression.

 ## Multiline Multifile Text Replacer (GUI)

-Single line or multiline, single depth or multidepth text replacer.
+Single line/multiline, single depth/multidepth text replacer.
-You can replace a static piece of text or use a Regular Expression command.
+You can replace a static block of text or use a Regular Expression.